 I joined the Design Group at the Open University as a Senior Lecturer in 2008.
-Prior to this I had been a Senior Lecturer in Design at Loughborough University (2006-2008), a Research Associate and Lecturer at Cranfield University (2001-2006) and at Goldsmiths College, University of London (1998-2001) and a Research Associate at The Judge Business School, Cambridge University (1996-1998)
+Prior to this I had been a Senior Lecturer in Design at Loughborough University (2006-2008), a Lecturer at Cranfield University (2001-2006) and at Goldsmiths College, University of London (1998-2001) and a Research Associate at The Judge Business School, Cambridge University (1996-1998)

 I am interested in the capacity of design to create sustainable futures.
 Design and design thinking have the potential to intervene in everyday practices through the actions of curious and creative learners, doers and thinkers.
 My research explores the scope and value of radical design and innovation in creating different journeys and destinations for sustainable living.
 It aims to understand the nature of design, education and leadership that is required to create these transformations.

 My research interests include: design ecologies; sustainable design education and ecoliteracy; sustainable innovation; design and sufficiency; cyclical production and consumption; product, service systems; and design and democracy.

 I have over 40 publications in the broad area of design for sustainability.

 I welcome PhD applications in any of the above areas.
 I am particularly interested in research ideas that develop the ideas, theory and practice of design ecologies, sustainable transition, design and sufficiency and ecoliteracy for sustainable innovation.
 Information about full-time and part-time studentships in Design, funded by the AHRC's Open-Oxford-Cambridge Doctoral training Programme (DTP) can be found here